 Children With Sleep Disorders

 Many children experience sleep disorders.
 These range from night terrors and sleep walking to serious breathing disorders during sleep.
 A few of the breathing disorders known to affect children and their sleep are listed here.
-Click on any of the disorders listed below, or scroll down to read more about them all.

 At the University of Maryland Children's Hospital, our pediatric sleep disorder clinic treats these and other sleep issues in children.